svanderbleek/twpgtwp/README.md

 * Verified Quantitative Analysis of Imperative Algorithms
 * Arboreal categories: An axiomatic theory of resources
 * PROGRAML: A Graph-based Program Representation for Data Flow Analysis and Compiler Optimizations
+* A complete proof of correctness of the Knuth-Bendix completion algorithm
+* LINEAL: A LINEAR-ALGEBRAIC λ-CALCULUS
+* A computational definition of the notion of vector space
+* Linear-algebraic lambda-calculus: higher-order, encodings, confluence

 ## Binary Analysis